I Want An Akira Video Game

 Akira Psycho Ball (PlayStation2, 2002)

 The first issue of the Akira manga was published in 1982, and the feature film released in 1988.
 The moment to strike on the series’ popularity has long since passed.
 There were three and a half attempts at a game though, which makes me slightly optimistic.
 All were exclusive to Japan, and only one released for the Nintendo Famicom, when Japan had Akira fever in 1988.
 In 1994 there was a game released for the Amiga, and in 2002 an Akira-themed pinball game released for the PlayStation 2.
-Apparently, the pinball game was the only game that was enjoyable.
+Apparently, the pinball game was the only game that was any good.
 There was a Super Famicom game in the works that was shown off briefly in 1993, but it was never completed.